Practicing Rotational animation

 This exercise is designed to be an application of the information learned in Chapter 3 of the Animation Bootcamp course.

 The assignment is to animate a ball rolling across the floor.
-This application will introduce you to rotational keys and f-curves, which are a-whole-nother animal compared to translational f-curves.
+This application will introduce you to rotational keys and f-curves, which are a-whole-nother animal compared to transnational f-curves.
 It will challenge your curve-to-motion coordination.

 - Download the Rolling Ball Bounce: Source Files from the Downloads tab.
 Unzip and open the included .blend file with Blender.